martinfuchs/DepthKit/README.md

 ![mounts with camera](http://www.rgbdtoolkit.com/images/readme/mounts_without_camera.jpg)

 If you'd rather just buy a kit, we have a stock pile of the above mounts and are happy to sell one to you.
-Just email me [at] alexanderporter [dot] com to order one.
+Just email me [at] alexanderporter [dot] net to order one.
 We accept paypal and ship anywhere!

 #### Checkerboard